Explanation User Interfaces: A Systematic Literature Review: Background

 \subsection{Explainable Artificial Intelligence}

-The increasing use of complex and opaque \ac{AI} models, such as deep learning architectures, has resulted in the emergence of ``black-box'' systems.
-The decision-making processes of such systems are often difficult to interpret, even for \ac{AI} engineers. \ac{XAI} confronts this issue by offering techniques that enhance the understandability of \ac{AI} model predictions for humans \cite{Guidotti2019Survey}.
-This increased clarity fosters trust and accountability \cite{Shin2021Effects, ferrario2022explainability}, while also mitigating the risks associated with automated decision-making in high-stakes situations.

-In \ac{XAI}, explanations can be classified as either \emph{global} or \emph{local}. \emph{Global} explanations offer insights into how a black-box model operates, aiding users in understanding its overall functioning \cite{Guidotti2019Survey}.
+\revi{\Acf{AI} is a field of computer science that is focused on methods for building systems that perform tasks associated with human intelligence, such as reasoning and problem-solving~\cite{Russell2016Artificial}. \acf{ML}, a subset of \acs{AI}, enables systems to learn patterns and make predictions from data without explicit programming, using techniques such as neural networks~\cite{Mitchell1997Machine}. \Acf{DL}, a further specialization of \ac{ML}, employs multi-layer neural networks to automatically learn hierarchical representations from large datasets, enabling complex applications like image recognition and natural language processing~\cite{LeCun2015DeepLearning}.} \revi{The growing adoption of complex \ac{AI} models, particularly deep learning, has led to the prevalence of opaque ``black-box'' systems whose internal decision processes are difficult to interpret~\cite{Guidotti2019Survey}. \ac{XAI} addresses this challenge by providing methods to make model predictions more understandable to humans, thereby improving trust, accountability, and risk management in high-stakes automated decision-making contexts~\cite{Shin2021Effects, ferrario2022explainability}.} In \ac{XAI}, explanations can be classified as either \emph{global} or \emph{local}. \emph{Global} explanations offer insights into how a black-box model operates, aiding users in understanding its overall functioning \cite{Guidotti2019Survey}.
 In contrast, \emph{local} explanations focus on understanding the model's predictions for individual cases \cite{Guidotti2019Survey}.
 Additionally, the type of data processed by the \ac{AI} model also influences explanations. \ac{XAI} methods are most commonly applied to tabular, text, and image data, but they can also handle other types of data such as time series \cite{theissler2022Time}, audio \cite{akman2024audio}, and graphs \cite{Nandan2025GraphXAI}.
 A possible classification of \ac{XAI} techniques, based on the type of explanation used, is the following \cite{Guidotti2019Survey,Adadi2018Peeking}: